annikastiehl/Average-Volatility-Dimensioning/README.md

 Examples of what a cycle could represent:

-one machine run
+one machine run,
-one movement trial
+one movement trial,
-one recorded activity segment
-one hydraulic system sequence
+one recorded activity segment, one hydraulic system sequence,

 The script then adjusts the time index for some datasets and sets `cycle` and `time` as a multi index.